A minus sign that used to annoy me but now I know why it is there: The quantum group construction

-\begin{Comment} If one or both of the ribbons is directed down, one must be cautious using Definition \ref{easy-s-def} to calculate $\sigma^{br}$; one must first choose an explicit isomorphism from $V^*$ to $V$.
-By naturality, the resulting morphism $\sigma^{br}$ will not depend on this choice.
-This technicality comes up again in Example \ref{qtr-Ex}, where we deal with it in detail. \end{Comment}
+\begin{Comment} Since we only explicitly defined $\sigma^{\br}$ acting on $V \otimes V$, one must be cautious in interpreting \eqref{eq:asd} when one or both of the ribbons is directed down: One must first choose an explicit isomorphism from $V^*$ to $V$, apply $\sigma^{\br}$, then apply the inverse of that morphism.
+By naturality, the resulting morphism $\sigma^{\br}$ will not depend on this choice.
+See Example \ref{qtr-Ex}. \end{Comment}

+\begin{Comment} Theorem \ref{ribbonfunctor} can in theory be proven by directly verifying invariance under various local isotopies of the ``tangle" diagram, but in fact the usual method is much cleverer, and uses the fact that our morphisms (braiding, ribbon element, evaluation and so on) are defined on all representations, not just $V_1$.
+In particular, it is useful to consider $\sigma_{V \otimes V, V}^{\br}$. \end{Comment}

-\begin{Comment} Notice that $\cF_Q$ sends the \emph{negative} full twist to $Q$.
-This seems like a strange way to set things up, but it is done to match other fairly standard conventions.
-In some ways it works well; $Q_s$ acts as multiplication by $q$ to a negative exponent, so positive twists correspond to positive exponents. \end{Comment} Let $L$ be a directed framed link.
-Then one can draw $L$ as a composition of the elementary features in Theorem \ref{ribbonfunctor}, and hence find the morphism associated to $L$.
-This is a morphism from the identity object to itself in the category of $U_q(\fsl_2)$ representations, which is just multiplication by a rational function in $q^{1/2}$ (and this turns out to be a polynomial in $q^{1/2}$ and $q^{-1/2}$).
-By Theorem \ref{ribbonfunctor}, $\cF_Q$ is well defined on tangles up to isotopy.
-In particular, $\cF_Q(L)$, is an isotopy invariant.
-It is related to the Kauffman bracket as follows:
+For any directed framed link $L$, one can draw $L$ as a composition of the elementary features in Theorem \ref{ribbonfunctor}, and hence find the morphism associated to $L$.
+This is a morphism from the identity object to itself in the category of $U_q(\fsl_2)$ representations, which is just multiplication by a rational function in $q^{1/2}$ (which turns out to be a Laurent polynomial in $q^{1/2}$).
+By Theorem \ref{ribbonfunctor}, $\cF_Q$ is well defined up to isotopy, so $\cF_Q(L)$, is an isotopy invariant.

+\begin{Example} Here is a way to verify the definition of quantum trace.
+Recall that $\cF_Q$ is supposed to be defined on $\DRIBBON$, and morphisms there are ribbon tangles \emph{up to isotopy}.
+One can use an isotopy to change a right going cap to the composition of a twist, a crossing, and a left going cap.
+But we have only defined $\sigma^{\br}$ explicitly on $V$, not $V^*$, so we insert copies of the isomorphisms $f: V \rightarrow V^*$ and $f^{-1}: V^* \rightarrow V$ (see Example \ref{an-iso}).
+By naturality of $\sigma^{\br}$, this should not change anything.
+Diagrammatically,